Undergraduate Course: Global Tectonics and the Rock Cycle (EASC08020)

 Practicals and a weekend field trip will develop concepts from the lectures.

 Lectures in the first section of the course will cover details of tectonic processes and focus on the different types of rocks formed in different tectonic settings, backed up by practicals which will address plate motion, understanding how plates interact at their margins and resolving relative motion, as well as hand sample and microscope to identify and study the different rocks formed in different tectonic settings.
 There will also be lectures and practicals covering metamorphic processes and metamorphism related to tectonic processes.
 The final section of the course includes lectures and practicals which cover sedimentology and surface, biological and chemical process related to the tansportation and deposition and the generation of sliciclastic and carbonate rocks.

-There will be a total of 20 lectures and 20 practicals which includes two assessed practicals and compulsory field trip to East Lothian and the Borders on 24th and 25th March 2018.
+There will be a total of 20 lectures and 20 practicals, which includes two assessed practicals. and a compulsory field trip for two days in late March.